-We’re here to tell you that what worked in your 20s may not work as well in your 30s or 40s.
-With that in mind, here 7 eye makeup mistakes you’re probably making if you’re over 30 – and how to correct them.
+With these points in mind, here 7 typical eye makeup mistakes you’re probably making – and how to correct them.

 1. Not applying primer